 - Add the gift or bequest to existing funds that support the ongoing work of Friends in a specific area such as education, care of the elderly, social justice or peace.

 - Use the gift or bequest as we may determine to benefit Friends organizations, projects and programs.

 - Use the bequest (via your Will) as designated on your gift document on file in our office.
 The gift document enables you to change charitable beneficiaries as interests and concerns change and evolve over the years, without the need to modify your will.

-Please contact Mimi Blackwell, Planned Giving Program Manager, email@example.com or 215-241-7272 for sample gift language for a bequest and to discuss these options in more detail.
+Please contact Mimi Blackwell, Director of Philanthropic Services, email@example.com or 215-241-7272 for sample gift language for a bequest and to discuss these options in more detail.